 5. Stay connected.

 One of the best things you can do when you’re feeling sad about losing your marriage is to really invest in the relationships in your life that are thriving.
-Your kids, your best friend, your parents, cousins, neighbors, the people who make you feel whole.
+Your children, your best friend, your parents, cousins, neighbors, the people who make you feel whole.
 These are the people who are there to fill you up when you feel depleted.
 Reach out and nurture those relationships as much as you can and I’ll bet you will feel fulfilled in return.